Activities that our students are involved in

 Duke of Edinburgh’s Award

 2013 was the first year we had our first students complete their Gold Awards.
-Last year 20 Year 25 students enrolled on the Gold scheme and 4 have completed all aspects.
+Last year 27 Year 12 students enrolled on the Gold scheme.
 We use The Adventure Academy as our Approved Activity Provider to train and assess our Gold students.
 Since 2015 we have been sufficiently trained in school to run the Gold award internally.

-Last year over 35 enrolled and 15 students completed their Silver Award.
-This year we have They have just completed their training expedition and will be completing their qualifying expedition at the end of April in the New Forest.
+Last year over 42 enrolled to complete their Silver Award.
+They have just completed their training expedition and will be completing their qualifying expedition at the end of April in the New Forest.

 Last year over 120 enrolled for the Bronze award.
-We have 75 Year 10 students enrolled this year.
-They have 2 practise expeditions in March and May and then will be completing their qualifying expedition in June in the Marlborough Downs.
+Mainly Year 10 students, they have 2 practise expeditions in March and May and then will be completing their qualifying expedition in June in the Marlborough Downs.

 D of E Awards Celebration Evening

 Since the first inaugural award evening in 2014 to celebrate students’ achievements, where we listened to inspirational speeches by David Hempleman-Adams, in February 2015 we heard from Mr Andy Torbet.
 In 2016, we were lucky enough to listen to Mollie Hughes who was one of the youngest females to ever climb Everest.
+In 2018, Mr Chris Sainsbury who led our Expedition to Ghana in 2017 spoke to the students.
 The evenings are a fantastic celebration of success and pride and it raises awareness of the award itself.

 Family Learning Events (within and beyond Academy)